scalamolecule/molecule-web/content/dev/optimizations.md

 Molecule transparently optimize all queries sent to Datomic.

-Most selective Clauses are automatically grouped first in the :where section of the Datomic query as per the recommendation in [Datomic Best Practices](https://docs.datomic.com/on-prem/best-practices.html).
+Most selective Clauses are automatically grouped first in the :where section of the Datomic query as per the recommendation in [Datomic Query Best Practices](https://docs.datomic.com/on-prem/best-practices.html#datomic-query).

 This brings dramatic performance gains of in some cases beyond 100x compared to un-optimized queries.
 The optimization happens automatically in the background so that you can focus entirely on your domain without concern for the optimal order of attributes in your molecules.